 Get some shrimp.
 Devein and skin

 Cut chicken breast into cubes.
-Some people like to deep-fry the whole breast till brown and crusty and then shred them up.
+Some people like to deep-fry the whole breast until brown and crusty and then shred it up.

 Cut cabbage into thin shreds.
 This is a must in Javanese noodle stir fry.